EmeraldSlash/Stacking/README.md

 Installing it on forked player scripts is recommended for stability, but you can use it on the latest dynamically updated PlayerModule if you really want to.

+Currently there is one limitation: Changes that occur without affecting the next frame's Camera.CFrame can't be applied.
+So there might be feedback problems if trying to do something like camera shake.
+I'm currently figuring out how to handle that scenario.

 Here is some example code (last updated for version 2):
 ```luau
 -- Installation at runtime.